 EAT + DRINK

 Ginger Sue’s David Bradley and Ginger Fuller have been serving breakfast and lunch from 6:30 a.m. – 2:30 p.m. for 13 years on the square.
 This quaint restaurant is far finer than a diner.
 Try a Don’t Be Crabby or Aloha Awakea Omelet, depending on your mood of course.
-If you’re trying to be healthy, ask for egg whites only or an order of the white germ pancakes.
+If you’re trying to be healthy, ask for egg whites only or an order of the wheat germ pancakes.

 Hammerhand Coffee Owner Alex Merrell and his fantastic — good looking and friendly –baristas are nailing it in Liberty with their impeccably brewed and poured coffee.
 The building where its original location was planned collapsed prior to the hard opening (thank God).
 Hammerhand moved to 22 N. Main instead where its team has been working full steam ahead since 2016.

 I dropped by to meet Hammerhand’s baristas and I’m thrilled I did.
 They were so passionate about their work and so helpful bringing me up to date on their three year business journey.

 Going forward, Hammerhand intends to nail down another few locations in the Kansas City area, so check back often for updates here.

 La Costa Mexican Restaurant.
 Owner Angel Montoya opened on Liberty Square around four years ago and has been delighting local taste buds ever since.
 Montoya’s Liberty Square restaurant is his only location so boogie on down to Liberty Square to taste his authentic Mexican cuisine.

 Restoration 1894 – I fell in love with the looks of this building and space when I was scouting a venue for my wedding reception in 2018.
 It was a bit out of our price range, but check it out for your special event.